 - Maintaining an inclusive environment for all of our early childhood and group programing.

-- Fundraising to support reduced or no cost music therapy for older adults living in private homes who are low income, in rural areas, or from minoritized communities.
+- Fundraising to support reduced or no cost music therapy for older adults living in private homes who are low income, in rural areas, or from marginalized communities.

-- Offering one month free enrollment in our Empowering Wellness Initiative for music therapy students, those who work in long term care, and teachers.
+- Offering one month free enrollment in our Empowering Wellness Initiative for music therapy students; and to those who work in long term care, hospitals, or schools.
 Offering lifetime free access for music therapy internship supervisors.

 1: Provide a trusted resource for empowerment of clients; help clients develop, practice, and utilize skills and techniques to help them live rather than just survive and cope with illness and disability.